Message From the Dean

 Fall 2006 – Spring 2007

 - Four JSOM Faculty began teaching Rhetoric 1101 as per the recommendation of the Council (RHET 1101 is the required university freshman class that orients students to the UTD campus).

 - Provided feedback to the Dean to acquire more furniture in the building for students to lounge on.

 - Provided feedback to the deans asking for study tables in the common areas during the week prior to finals and during finals.

 - Responded to finance students who needed access to Bloomberg terminals in the early evening; hired students to work the additional hours.

 The Dean’s Council is here to serve our management students.
 If you have a concern regarding the Naveen Jindal School of Management, such as an issue that you have come across, or if you have a suggestion on a project the council should work on, please email Dr. Monica Powell.

 If there is an issue that you believe the council should address, please provide Dr. Powell both the problem and your recommended solution in the email.

-- Must have been at UTD for at least one semester (Graduate minimum of 9 credit hours).
+- Must have been at the JSOM for at least one semester (Graduate minimum 9 completed credit hours)